EARLY YEARS CURRICULUM

 In this topic, children will learn more about their local environment and the area in and around their school.
 As part of this, they will develop their understanding that nature exists in the world immediately around them - on their balconies, in their gardens and in local parks - as well as in faraway places.
 They will learn to value and take care of their local environment and the world around them, understanding their role in caring for the natural world and ways that they can look after it.
 Outdoor learning will be key.
 Vocabulary and knowledge children learn during this topic will prepare them for science learning in the future, as will learning to ask and answer questions about what they notice and discover.

-To find out more information about the EYFS in the Gipsy Hill Federation, including information about how children transition into school and the Reception Baseline Assessment, please follow this link to our EYFS policy.
+To find out more information about the EYFS in the Gipsy Hill Federation, including information about how children transition into school and the Reception Baseline Assessment.